 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-“Brr-wum” sound slowly repeated at intervals of several minutes.
-Deep bass sound.
+Bullfrogs make a “Brr-wum” sound slowly repeated at intervals of several minutes.
+It is a deep bass sound.

 Permanent bodies of water.

-Deposited in a large surface film containing 10,000 or more eggs.
-Mass may cover up to five square feet.
-Hatch in 2-5 days.
+Eggs are deposited in a surface film containing 10,000 or more eggs.
+The egg mass may cover up to 5 square feet.
+Eggs hatch in two to five days.

-Olive green with a white or cream belly.
-Similar to green frog tadpoles.
-Most tadpoles overwinter and transform the next summer, some may take two years.
+Tadpoles are olive green with a white or cream belly, similar to green frog tadpoles.
+Most tadpoles overwinter and transform the next summer; some may take two years.